 The Covid pandemic and the subsequent geo-political instability arising from the Russian invasion of Ukraine has brought supply chains under immense pressure, particularly in manufacturing, energy and food industries.

 However, when things are difficult it also presents an opportunity for businesses to streamline and build resilience with automation and digital.
-Global supply chains have always been vulnerable to disruptions but the imperative to future-proof supply chain is stark now. finds that on an average companies experience supply chain disruption of one to two months duration every 3.7 years.
+Global supply chains have always been vulnerable to disruptions but the imperative to future-proof supply chain is stark now.
+McKinsey Global Institute finds that on an average companies experience supply chain disruption of one to two months duration every 3.7 years.

 Companies are making changes in the supply chain management by adopting multiple sourcing strategies and moving from global to regional networks.
 At the same time, businesses are aggressively embedding digital into the entire ecosystem to better navigate agile operations.
 Advanced analytics with data modelling is enabling to improve demand forecast and align supply, while pushing digitization into the supply chain is helping businesses to keep track of suppliers in a multi-tier ecosystem.